-Mouth breathing is destructive to sleep quality as it can cause snoring, dry mouth and sore throat.
+Mouth breathing is destructive to sleep quality as it can cause snoring, dry mouth, allergies and sore throat.
 Snoring is often a precursor to sleep apnea.

 What if Your Nose is Clogged Up?

 If you physically cannot breathe through your nose, see an ENT to diagnose the problem.
-If it is the allergy of the day making you congested, order this OrthoMolecular product from my online store which I truly love and cherish….
-We sell hundreds of it and we’re priced much lower than Amazon.
+If it is the allergy of the day making you congested, order this OrthoMolecular product which I truly love and cherish from my online store.
+We sell a lot of it and we’re priced much lower than Amazon.

 Can Mouth Breathing Cause Sinus Problems?

 If we mouth breathe and the oral and sinus cavities dry out, we secrete extra mucous to protect our teeth, gums and sinuses.
 Keeping the mouth closed often helps clear up low grade sinus congestion that is not from infection or a deformity in the sinus.

 Many clients report their allergies improve when they breathe 24/7 through the nose.

 A good Probiotic can help too.
 Here’s one of four in my online store that I use everyday with clients.